 http://www.imusocialmedia.com and https://www.facebook.com/IMUSocialMedia

-Identity, Message, Understanding (IMU) Service & Management (SM) IMUSM!
+Identity, Message, Understanding (IMU) Strategy & Management (SM) IMUSM!

-NOTICE: The information contained in this article is owned by IMU Social Media and is for the SOLE use of the individual(s) who reads it.
+NOTICE: The information contained in this article is owned by I.M.U.
+Social Media LLC and is intended for the SOLE use of the individual(s) who reads it.
 Any information contained within it is for the reader’s use, and can be shared and linked to other interested parties.
-We want you successful!
+We want everyone more successful!